Wiki · Organization · Last reviewed June 23, 2026

 Anysphere (Cursor)

-Anysphere is the San Francisco AI company behind Cursor, an AI-native code editor and coding-agent platform built around repository understanding, natural-language edits, code completion, terminal use, background agents, pull-request review, and increasingly long-horizon software tasks.
+Anysphere is the San Francisco AI company behind Cursor, an AI-native code editor and coding-agent platform built around repository understanding, natural-language edits, code completion, terminal use, Cloud Agents, pull-request review, automations, and increasingly long-horizon software tasks.

 Snapshot